j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/design/ai-algorithms.rst.txt

 The ``best_position()`` function takes the collection of outcome and position tuples and picks a position with the best outcome.
 The ordering of outcomes from best to worst are: ``Win``, ``CatsGame``, ``Unknown``, ``Loss``.
-A cats game is considered better than unknown as the AI rather have the game end in a draw than risk a loss.
+A cats game is considered better than unknown as the AI would rather have the game end in a draw than risk a loss.
 If there are multiple positions with the same outcome, one of the positions is picked at random.